Alexx-G/PAD-labs/lab2.md

 This approach implies that either all instances use the same database or there's a mechanism to keep data in sync across all instances.

 **Requirements:**
-- Implement a web service that exposes an API over HTTP;
+- Implement a web service that exposes a RESTful API over HTTP;
 - Use a (R)DBMS to access/store data from that service;
 - Scale the service horizontally (run 2+ instances);
 - Use a reverse-proxy to load balance traffic across all instances transparently;